The Wilson Spool in Locally Flat Spacetimes: The Wilson-Spool Proposal

 The trace is to be taken in an induced representation of mass $\scrim$ and spin $\scris$ of the Poincaré group.
 As stated previously, the integration contour $\mathscr{C}_\pm$ runs from left to right slightly above or below the real axis, that is from $-\infty\pm\i\varepsilon$ to $\infty\pm\i\varepsilon$, depending on the fall-off properties of the exponential as $|\alpha|\rightarrow\infty$.
 Eventually, the integral collects only the residues (stemming from the weight function) along either part of the imaginary $\alpha$-axis.

 The way the Wilson spool is written suggests that it is itself a purely algebraic object that can be defined in any gauge theory, in particular we see that it is of the same form for any sign of the cosmological constant in three-dimensional gravity.
-Once a gauge field and a UIR are fixed, the precise form of the integration contour is implicitly given through the position of the poles in the complex $\alpha$-plane as explained above. \minisec{Comments on Radial Reduction} In the case of vacuum spacetimes it is clear how spaces of constant curvature can be defined as hypersurfaces embedded in Minkowski spacetime.
-From the opposite perspective, a $d$-dimensional Minkowski spacetime can be foliated into $(d-1)$-dimensional hyperbolic (i.e. euclidean AdS) and de-Sitter spacetimes, which can be seen as families of hypersurfaces placed inside or outside the light cone, respectively \cite{deBoer:2003vf}.
+Accordingly, one can make sense of expression \eqref{eq:def_Wilson_spool} in terms of a vanishing-cosmological constant limit of its (A)dS counterparts, as well.
+The limit takes place at the level of the algebra that the gauge fields take values in and its representation,\footnote{It is for example well known that UIRs of $\iso(2,1)$ can be obtained as a so-called ultra-relativistic (or \emph{Carrollian}) limit from highest-weight representations of $\so(2,2)$ \cite{Campoleoni:2016vsh}.} such that the form of the Wilson spool remains unaltered while the definition of its constituents changes.
+It is not clear, however, whether or not there is an immediate limiting procedure in relation to the integration contour but it can be argued that it is defined implicitly: once a gauge field and a UIR are fixed, the precise form of the integration contour is implicitly given through the position of the poles in the complex $\alpha$-plane as explained above. \minisec{Comments on Radial Reduction} In the case of vacuum spacetimes it is clear how spaces of constant curvature can be defined as hypersurfaces embedded in Minkowski spacetime.
+From the opposite perspective, a $d$-dimensional Minkowski spacetime can be foliated into $(d-1)$-dimensional hyperbolic (i.e. Euclidean AdS) and de-Sitter spacetimes, which can be seen as families of hypersurfaces placed inside or outside the light cone, respectively \cite{deBoer:2003vf}.
 This allows generic field theories in Minkowski spacetime to be radially reduced to their negative- or positive-cosmological constant constituents, which has been coined \emph{holographic reduction} and plays an important role for example in celestial holography.

 The foliation of Minkowski spacetime can be nicely realised on the level of Chern-Simons gauge fields.
 Taking the gauge fields \eqref{eqs:spin-connection_vielbein} of the flat-space cosmology and switching to foliation coordinates $(t,\rho,\varphi)$ through the replacements $u=t\e{-\rho}$, $r=t\sinh(\rho)$ it is possible to find a gauge transformation that `gauges out' the $t$-direction, which at the same time removes the $\rho$-direction.
 Being a pure translation, the transformation does only affect the vielbein and one will find that $e_\varphi\sim N$, showing that the elimination of the radial direction implies a restriction of the gauge field to $\so(2,1)$ through complete elimination of $e$ only in the case $N=0$, i.e. in the absence of a cosmological horizon.